theecanmole/NZ-emission-unit-prices/Readme.md

 * [spot prices (with the missing values filled by linear interpolation)](spotpricesinfilled.csv)
 * [21 day rolling mean of the infilled spot prices](spotrollmean31.csv)

-These sets of price data are then charted in R Ggplot2.
+These sets of price data are charted in R Ggplot2.

 ## 2025 prices

 So far 2025 prices seem to be drifting around the 2024 auction reserve limit of $64.
-There seems to have been no clear price response to the [Government's announcement](https://www.beehive.govt.nz/release/setting-new-zealand%E2%80%99s-second-international-climate-target) of the Paris Agreement 2035 emissions reduction target.
+There seems to have been no clear price response to the [Government's announcement](https://www.beehive.govt.nz/release/setting-new-zealand%E2%80%99s-second-international-climate-target) of the Paris Agreement 2035 emissions target.

 ![](spotprice2025-720by540.svg)

 ## 2024 prices